A TRIBUTE TO DR KATHLEEN RAINE, CBE

 How do we explain such admiration from France which, for her, has been able to preserve the Imagination in the Arts?
 It is precisely because all through her life Kathleen Raine stood up against the prevailing materialism and utilitarianism which seemed to have defeated the great life of the Imagination in Britain.
 This conference will allow us to re-evaluate the timely significance of the work of Kathleen Raine.

-Papers can focus notably on her poetry, which, inspired by the beauty of Nature, expresses the sacred dimension of life; her four volumes of autobiography (including India Seen Afar – not published in French to date – which recounts the journey of the soul embodied in the materiality of the world, forever searching for lost paradise, and arriving on the shores of Indian spirituality); her poetical and philosophical essays, the spirit of which has been embodied in her founding the journal Temenos (now Temenos Academy Review), and subsequently the Temenos Academy, as a response to British universities which have largely excluded the Sophia Perennis from their programmes of study.
-The relationship between the three domains of Kathleen Raine’s work could also be a focus – how they complement each other and help us understand her abiding vision.
+Papers focused notably on her poetry, which, inspired by the beauty of Nature, expresses the sacred dimension of life; her four volumes of autobiography (including India Seen Afar – not published in French to date – which recounts the journey of the soul embodied in the materiality of the world, forever searching for lost paradise, and arriving on the shores of Indian spirituality); her poetical and philosophical essays, the spirit of which has been embodied in her founding the journal Temenos (now Temenos Academy Review), and subsequently the Temenos Academy, as a response to British universities which have largely excluded the Sophia Perennis from their programmes of study.
+The relationship between the three domains of Kathleen Raine’s work was also a focus – how they complement each other and help us understand her abiding vision.

-Speakers to include Professor Grevel Lindop (The Poetic Achievement of Kathleen Raine), Claire Garnier-Tardieu (La Tradition de l’Eden dans l’autobiographie) and Dr Joseph Milne (on Dr Raine’s non-poetic work & essays.).
+Speakers included Professor Grevel Lindop (The Poetic Achievement of Kathleen Raine), Claire Garnier-Tardieu (La Tradition de l’Eden dans l’autobiographie) and Dr Joseph Milne (on Dr Raine’s non-poetic work & essays.).

 Further information: Andrew Johnston, Lyon, France: email@example.com